-DNS stand for Domain name server is an end to end server which translates web addresses ( we provide for searching a particular page into the actual address of the web page.
+DNS stands for Domain name server is an end to end server which translates web addresses ( we provide for searching a particular page into the actual address of the web page.
 It resolves the physical address into IP address.
-Because computer only understand IP addresses ) so that you can access and browse the internet.
+Because computer only understands IP addresses ) so that you can access and browse the internet.

 Reasons Behind DNS Server Not Responding Error

 2. Due to security firewall certainly blocked your PC and working as a barrier, didn’t communicate with websites.

 3. Any internal problem in the network adapter or router.

 4. Maybe any security firewall certainly blocked your PC and working as a barrier.

 1. Power down the modem and the router.